-If you were about to deliver a baby and your doctor or midwife told you there was a technique you could implement that would help your baby stay calmer, improve your confidence with breastfeeding, and make your newborn baby’s vital signs more stable, wouldn’t you jump at the chance to try it?
-Well, that technique exists, and it is pretty simple: early and frequent skin-to-skin contact with your baby.
+Newborn babies can be a challenge; an ultimately rewarding challenge, but a challenge none-the-less!
+What if we told you there was a technique that would help your baby stay calm, improve your ability to breastfeed with confidence, and make your newborn’s vital signs more stable?
+Surely, you would jump at the chance to try it?
+Well, that technique exists, and it is really simple: early and frequent skin-to-skin contact with your baby.

 Powered by Bundoo®